 - Prevent stale vegetable

 The thing you need to highlight is that this rule applies to every vegetable.
 Imagine if you stack plenty of mushrooms in a deep container.
 It will lose its freshness at the end of the day, you will dump it, and you will lose your money.

 Rotate Your Product

-Rotating your product does not mean changing the order the container of your food but rather changing it within the container.
+Rotating your product does not mean changing the order of the food containers, but rather stirring the food within the container upwards.

-Employee tend to get panic when the product is about to run out.
-So, they just pour the new product on the top of the old one.
-In most cases, the product on the bottom of the container is not used and, again, end up in the trash bag.
+Employees tend to get panic when the product is about to run out.
+So, they just pour the new product on top of the old one.
+In most cases, the product on the bottom of the container is not picked up by customers and eventually will end up in the trash bag.

 The solution is by reminding your employees to put the newer product on the bottom of the container.
-Rotating product like this will save your money, reducing food waste, and keep your food fresh.
+Rotating the products like this will save your money, reducing food waste, and keep your food fresh.

 Put the Cheapest Product in the Front

-In our daily life, we have been trained to start from the left to the right.
-We read like that, write like that, and our eyes move from left to right when examining a work of art.
-We also tend to focus on things in front of us.
+In our life, most of us are trained to start everything from left to right.
+We read and write like that, and our eyes move from left to right when examining a work of art.
+We also tend to focus on the nearest things in front of us.

 So, consider this behavior in your strategy.
 Put the cheapest product in the left and the front side of your bar.
-Therefore, your customer wont pick to much product with higher cost because their plate is almost full.
+Therefore, your customer won’t pick too much product at a higher cost because their plate is almost full.

 Change the Arrangement of Your Salad

 Now, we’re talking about the order of your food container.
 You can switch green olive to black olive occasionally.
-You can also put your seasonal in the front side of your bar.
-Do the same thing with your customers’ favorite product.
+You can also put your seasonal on the front side of your bar.
+Do the same thing with your best-selling product.

 If there’s a product that is about to run out, you can move it to the middle so that customers won’t take too much of it.